thegamma47/DevTinder/homework.md

 -difference btn app.use and app.all
 -write a auth dummy middleware for admin
--write a auth dummy middleware for all user routes except dor /user/login
+-write a auth dummy middleware for all user routes except dor /user/login -error handling using app.use(wild card)-always put at hte end